o-morikawa/Resummation/README.md

 borel-instanton.pdf, a LaTeX pdf, provides a simple example of Borel resummation analytically.

 Some Mathematica files are given as ".nb" and/or ".pdf".
-Most parts are devoted to an explanation of Marino's book, "Instantons and Large N".
+Most parts are devoted to an explanation of **Marino's book, "Instantons and Large N"**.
 E.g., see pade.nb (pade.pdf).

 Moreover, we address other resummation techniques such as oder dependent mapping (see odm.nb/odm.pdf).